ezsystems/BehatBundle/doc/running_tests.md

 ### Running standard Behat tests

-BehatBundle comes with wrapper for standard Behat runner: [ezbehat](../bin/ezbehat.sh) to make running tests in parallel easier.
+BehatBundle comes with a wrapper for the standard Behat runner: [ezbehat](../bin/ezbehat.sh) to make running tests in parallel easier.

 Use:
 ```